-Claude Code’s behavior is controlled at three levels, and understanding this hierarchy is the first best practice:
+Claude Code’s behavior is controlled at three levels:

 - CLAUDE.md files — Persistent instructions loaded every session